GoldpawsStuff/ClassicWorldMapEnhanced/README.md

 - Shows player- and mouse cursor coordinates.
 - Shows zone quest levels.
 - Shows zone factions.
+- Allows mouse wheel zooming.
+- Disables Fog of War, giving you the ability to see the unexplored areas of the map. _(optional)_

 ## **Pledge to our work:**
 * Patreon: [www.patreon.com/AzeriteUI](https://www.patreon.com/azeriteui)